ControlAltTea/test_markdown_canva/docs/pull_request_template_no_styling.md

 HEADER 2 - Further comments

-If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...
+ITALICS - If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...

 HEADER 2 - Screenshots if applicable

-Include screenshots in case of UI changes
-_adding change for demo
+ITALICS - Include screenshots in case of UI changes _adding change for demo